 Flights were responsible for 2.4% of global energy-related carbon dioxide emissions in 2018.
 That percentage is expected to triple by 2050.
 The best thing you can do is fly less.
 If you have to travel by plane, be sure to offset your flight.
 Carbon offsets give you the opportunity to invest in projects, like planting trees, that reduce carbon emissions and can offset the emissions from your flight.
 To estimate your carbon footprint, use an online calculator, and offset your carbon by donating to a non-profit like Trees Water People, DESPRI, or Aid Africa.
 Trees Water People helps offset carbon by replacing open fires with clean cookstoves.
 Just one clean cook stove can offset up to 2.2 tons of C02e per year.

-In a world of so much information, there is a lot of misinformation out there.
 Learning more about climate change and the state of our environment is one of the best ways you can stay informed and be able to advocate for the issues.
-Check out this list of recommended content to read and/or watch from My Green Closet.
+Check out Project Drawdown, Patagonia Action Works and NRDC to get informed and get involved.